-Name of risk assessment safe working procedure Completion date Person responsible
+Name of risk assessment safe working procedure Completion date Person responsible managers, and PC representatives

 24. Have the details of the adverse event and the investigation findings have been recorded and analysed?
 Are there any trends or common causes which suggest the need for further investigation?
 What did the adverse event cost?